databrew/betterwork/dictionaries/creating_dictionaries.md

 ### Translating the variables

-- You've now opened the spreadsheet and the folder containing the original surveys (if not, go back up [here](https://github.com/databrew/betterwork/blob/master/dictionaries/creating_dictionaries.md#what-do-we-do)).
+- You've now opened the spreadsheet and the pdf of the original survey (if not, go back up [here](https://github.com/databrew/betterwork/blob/master/dictionaries/creating_dictionaries.md#what-do-we-do)).
-- For searchability, consider using the `haiti_all.pdf` document (so that you don't have to open a lot of different documents).
 - Go through line-by-line.
 Find the `variable` in question in the original survey documentation.
 Based on the survey question, create both `variable_translation_short` and `variable_translation_long` entries (use your judgement).
 These should be meaningful and correct grammatically (capitalizations, symbols, etc. allowed).

 ### Translating the responses